minimo6caracteres/tyron/README.md

 ---

-## tyron
-An e-commerce app for the end-user.
-Where you could buy - and sell - products and services, as well as your data.

-:zap: **tyron.identity**: Every time you want to buy from an online shop you have to use an account managed by them and they  can store your data for a long time.
-What if instead of many usernames and passwords, you could use your self-sovereign identity (SSI)?
-A digital identity anchored in a system that allows you to manage your privacy by creating different decentralized identifiers (DIDs).
-For each company you communicate with, you could create a unique DID and decide what private information they have access to.

-:zap: **tyron.network**: An e-commerce network of blockchains for peer-to-peer transactions where you own your identity and private information.
-With tyron, all your data would be encrypted with your secret keys.

-> tyron derives from the Greek _turannos_ which means sovereign, and it's about giving data sovereignty to their users.

 ## The purpose of tyron
 ```
 To give people the ownership of their data.
 ```
+> tyron derives from the Greek _turannos_ which means sovereign, and it's about giving data sovereignty to their users.

 Ownership of your data means exclusive rights and control over your data.

 - The right to prove your identity with a digital system that is not controlled by a private company.
 A system that relies upon open source code and decentralized technologies like blockchain.